kubernetes/enhancements/keps/sig-node/5677-dra-resource-availability-visibility/README.md

 ###### How can an operator determine if the feature is in use by workloads?

 - Check if ResourcePoolStatusRequest objects exist: `kubectl get resourcepoolstatusrequests`
-- Check controller metrics: `resourcepoolstatus_requests_processed_total > 0`
+- Check controller metrics: `resourcepoolstatusrequest_controller_requests_processed_total > 0`

 ###### How can someone using this feature know that it is working for their instance?

 - [ ] Events
   - Event Reason: N/A (no events emitted)
 - [x] API .status
-  - Condition name: `Complete` (status: "True" when processing finished)
-  - Other field: `status.observationTime` is set when calculation is performed
+  - The presence of a non-nil `status` indicates the controller has processed the request.
+  - Condition type `Complete` with status `"True"` signals a successful calculation; `Failed` with `"True"` signals a processing error (the condition `message` carries details).
+  - The `Complete`/`Failed` condition's `lastTransitionTime` indicates
+    when the calculation occurred (this replaces the originally proposed `status.observationTime` field, which was dropped during API review).
 - [ ] Other (Alarm, К8s resources status)

 ###### What are the reasonable SLOs (Service Level Objectives) for the enhancement?